Russia-Ukraine War: What to know as Ukraine resists advance

 The decision, announced by the state aviation agency, follows a decision by the 27-nation EU and Canada to close their skies to Russian planes.

-The agency said that planes from those countries could only enter Russian airspace with special permission.
+The agency said planes from those countries could only enter Russian airspace with special permission.

-A planned visit by Russian Foreign Minister Sergey Lavrov to Geneva was canceled because of the airspace restrictions.
-Lavrov had been expected to attend high-level meetings at the Human Rights Council and the Conference on Disarmament.

 Follow AP’s coverage of the tensions between Russia and Ukraine at https://apnews.com/hub/russia-ukraine